diazgarcia/diazgarcia.github.io/_members/veronica-nunez.md

   email: vcnunez@ucdavis.edu
 ---

-I'm the field manager in the Diaz-Garcia Lab
+I'm the field manager in the Diaz-Garcia Lab.
+I supervise field and greenhouse operations, data collections and management.